How to Make an Offer on a Home in 5 Steps

 Step 3: Figure out your deal-breakers

-• Home sale contingency: you have a specific amount of time to sell your current home before buying a new one.
-If you can’t sell your home within this time frame, you can back out of the deal.
+• Home sale contingency: Gives you time to sell your current home before buying the next.

 Step 4: Write an offer letter